Bhavishrg/MOTION2NX/README.md

 - `exact_pm`: Benchmark the performance of our exact pattern matching protocol.
 - `wildcard_pm`: Benchmark the performance of our wildcard pattern matching protocol.
-- `approx_pm`: Benchmark the performance of our approximate pattern matching protocol .
+- `approx_pm`: Benchmark the performance of our approximate pattern matching protocol.
 - `naive_exact_pm`: Benchmark the performance of naive approximate pattern matching protocol.
 - `naive_wildcard_pm`: Benchmark the performance of naive wildcard pattern matching.
 - `naive_approx_pm2`: Benchmark the performance of naive approximate pattern matching protocol.